 Deadline: February 10th

-Honoring The Wall Street Journal columnist who was declared the “Business Journalist of the Century in 2000 by TJRF Group, the Bernard Kilgore Memorial Scholarship awards $5,000 yearly from the New Jersey Press Foundation.
-It’s open to graduating high school seniors statewide who write for their school’s newspaper, carried a 3.0 GPA or better, plan to major in journalism or media studies, and provide up to 46 sample pages.
+The Bernard Kilgore Memorial Scholarship honors The Wall Street Journal columnist who was declared the “Business Journalist of the Century in 2000 by TJRF Group.
+The $5,000 scholarship is awarded yearly by the New Jersey Press Foundation.
+It’s open to graduating high school seniors statewide who:

 Contact